3 min read

-What Is Referent Power In Leadership?
-Quiz
+What Is Coercive Power In The Workplace?

 In leadership, coercive power is the ability of a leader to get people to do what they want by threatening them with negative consequences.